iionly/tidypics/README.md

 Description
 -----------

-The photo gallery plugin for Elgg 1.10 - 1.12.
+The photo gallery plugin for Elgg 2.0 (and later versions 2.X).

 Features